AvianNetwork/Avian/doc/rip-25.md

 The versioned domain-separation tag (`.../v1`) makes the derivation explicit and lets any future change be unambiguous (`.../v2`).
-The mapping is pinned by the known-answer vector below and by `derivation_known_answer_vector` in `src/test/pqkey_tests.cpp`, so it cannot drift silently across a liboqs upgrade, a struct-ABI change, or a change to the tag or the expansion.
+The mapping is pinned by the known-answer vector below and by `derivation_known_answer_vector` in `src/test/pqkey_tests.cpp`, so it cannot drift silently across a liboqs upgrade or a change to the tag.

+Implementation: `src/crypto/mldsa.cpp` `KeyGenFromSeed` computes `xi` and runs FIPS-204 `KeyGen_internal(xi)` through liboqs's single seeded-keygen entry point (`..._keypair_internal(pk, sk, seed)`, mldsa-native backend, liboqs >= 0.16), a standardized byte-buffer contract with no struct-ABI coupling. liboqs exposes no public seeded keypair, so this one internal symbol is the only such dependency; sign and verify use the public context-string API.
-Implementation: `src/crypto/mldsa.cpp` `KeyGenFromSeed` computes `xi` and runs `KeyGen_internal` by calling the pinned liboqs reference primitives (`pqcrystals_ml_dsa_44_ref_*`) directly with `xi`, with no process-global RNG state and no mutex.
-This replaces the earlier approach, which forced determinism by temporarily swapping liboqs's global RNG for a SHA256 counter-mode KDF and so coupled every address to liboqs's internal RNG call order.
+Because `KeyGen_internal(xi)` is standardized, the output was confirmed byte-identical across the 0.12.0 pqcrystals backend and the 0.16.0 mldsa-native backend.
+This replaces the original approach, which forced determinism by temporarily swapping liboqs's global RNG for a SHA256 counter-mode KDF and so coupled every address to liboqs's internal RNG call order.

 Reference known-answer vector (`leaf = 0x00,0x01,...,0x1f`):

 ```
-witness_program = SHA256(public_key) = e7fb04e58cb66a825e9f045ea60e6a6d72bbefddb93343321bc64cd03c4265b2
+witness_program = SHA256(public_key) = a7da36522f995f7a2ccba0e8d10f6b7d2dcd7882486a38462176ba720823a0fb
-SHA256(secret_key)                   = 5e6259e974035d534b5007ee56b08beaf8d91a31d593cb786c8eede792e1b1c8
+SHA256(secret_key)                   = f59fd75b78cb6727f9c626dc82898ce6b5f8794418708330e686a1e1a5fc4099
 ```

 ## Activation